-39. Replace the hydraulic filter element when the restriction indicator gauge on the filter head is in the red with the oil at a
+39. Replace the hydraulic filter element when the restriction indicator gauge on the filter head is in the red with the oil at a minimum of 100 degrees F. When replacing the filter also replace the breather.

 40. Access through hole in the boom nose with the boom fully retracted.